victormungai97/magic_fitness_app/README.md

 > The business logic layer's responsibility is to respond to input from the presentation layer with new states.<br>
 > This layer can depend on one or more repositories/controllers to retrieve data needed to build up the application state.

-Business or Domain Logic is the part of the program that encodes the real-world business rules that determine how data can be created, stored, and changed.<br>
+Business or Domain Logic is the part of the program that encodes the real-world operational rules that determine how data can be created, stored, and changed.<br>
 Subsequently, this layer acts the bridge between the user interface (*presentation*) and *data* layers.
 It is notified of events/actions from the presentation and then communicates with data in order to build a new state for the presentation layer to consume.